shloknatarajan/cs224w-project/docs/MODEL_RESULTS_SUMMARY.md

 **Log**: `gdin_20251209_233115/gdin.log`
 **Date**: December 9, 2025

+**What this model is**: GDIN introduces deconfounding layers that aim to mitigate spurious correlations by separating causal signals from noisy graph patterns.
+It uses an AUC-oriented loss early in training to emphasize ranking over raw likelihood.

+**Why the results matter**: Despite modest metrics, GDIN probes whether causal regularization helps DDI when node attributes are scarce.
+The large val-test gap signals current hyperparameters overfit; still, the run documents how deconfounding behaves on dense pharmacological graphs.

 | Metric | Validation | Test | Best Epoch |
 |--------|-----------|------|------------|
 | **Hits@20** | **19.59%** | **10.95%** | 235 |